Hollingbourne is a small, delightful, friendly, village school nestled in the North Downs. It boasts 100 lovely children aged 4 to 11 years.

 Mrs Helen Bradley-Wyatt

 Hello, we are the school House Captains.
 There are two houses in our school – Culpeper and Eyhorne.
 Each week house points that have been earned by each class are added to find the winner for that week.
 At the end of the year, there is an overall winner and that house name gets added to our school shield.
+House points can be earned by children who produce brilliant work and show a fantastic attitude to learning.

 We have good learning resources and large classrooms with display areas that show our best pieces of work for everybody to enjoy.

-We have a school dog Fifi and she often comes out with us at break and lunch times to keep us company.
+We have a school dog called Fifi and she often comes out with us at break and lunch times to keep us company.
 She also comes to see us in our classrooms too.

 From the Eyhorne and Culpeper House Captains.